aggviolinist/Kubernetes_KCNA/README.md

 kubectl delete svc sinatra-webapp -- Delete our custom ClusterIP
 ```

-## 11. Using Nodeport to access cluster
+## 11. Using Nodeport to access cluster (using port to connect to cluster)
 This is useful when we want to access our cluster using our nodeport
 ```sh
 kubectl apply -f k8s/service-nodeport.yml